r2-studio/robotmon-scripts/README.md

 * `filename` String
 * `threshold` Float

-Click the image if the image is exists in screen.
+Click the image if the image exists in screen.

 ```javascript
 rbm.imageWaitClick(filename, timeout, threshold)